How to Read Geopolitical Event Odds

 Position-builder territory.
 Lower daily noise but sensitive to major structural shifts.

-Geopolitics markets resolve on confirmed outcomes per market rules — NOT on news reports alone.
-Read the market's resolution criteria before buying.
+Geopolitics markets resolve on confirmed outcomes per market rules — not on news reports alone.
+Read the market’s resolution criteria before buying.

 Iran Deal by Dec 2026